Xergy/AzSharedImageGallerySampler/README.md

 ## Next Steps

-- Add an additional replica in a new region for you image version.
-Deploy to that region.
+- Add an additional replica in a new region for your image version.
+Deploy a VM to that region.